ServiceNow Advanced Settings

 u_type=Attributes -

-Fetch CI Exceptions - Select this option to fetch records from the u_configuration_item_exception table and enrich the device with related exception information such as exception name, reason, related software etc.
+Fetch Device CI Exceptions - Select this option to fetch records from the u_configuration_item_exception table and enrich the device with related exception information such as exception name, reason, related software etc.

 -